- Belgian Championships 2023 Trail & Ultratrail

-Each competitor must send to the organizer, at the latest 10 days before the race, a photocopy of a medical certificate of no contraindication to the practice of sport in competition dating less than one year on the date. of the competition.
+Each competitor must send the organiser, no later than 10 days before the race, a photocopy of a medical certificate of absence of contraindication to the practice of the sport in competition dating from less than one year on the date of the competition.
 This applies to the GT160 and GT85.

 - 5. Registration fees

 Registration is available online at www.grandtrail.be.
 All registrations and the management of all participant data are handled by the Ultratiming timing service.
-By registering for GTLC, competitors automatically accept GTLC rules.
+By registering for the GTLC, competitors automatically agree to the GTLC rules.
 Registration is final.
 Fees must be paid online through a secure payment system.

 4 progressive price categories: